Until 31 December 2014, there will be two pathways for provisional and limited licence holders to upgrade their licence.

 See the Fitness Policy for more information.

 The applicant must list the CPD activities that they have undertaken in the 12-month period before applying for the licence.
-These activities can be active learning or self directed learning activities.
+These activities can be active learning activities or self-directed learning activities.

-The applicant must indicate the type and numbers of applications or requests that they have had approved or declined by Immigration New Zealand since their current licence was granted.
+The applicant must indicate the type and numbers of applications or requests that they have had returned/failed lodgement, withdrawn, declined or approved by Immigration New Zealand since their current licence was granted.

 This information must come from the applicant’s own records.
 Please do not request an Immigration New Zealand activity record from Immigration New Zealand to obtain or verify this information.
 Approximate figures are acceptable.